feldroy/two-scoops-of-django-3.x/README.md

 * For tracking and credit purposes, **each request for correction needs to be in it's own issue.
 If an issue contains 2 or more issues, we may close it with a request for breaking up into more atomic issues.**

 **Editorial Note:** In order to make issues more readily searchable, we may alter titles and descriptions of issues as needed.

+## Sponsor Two Scoops of Django 3.x!

+If you want to sponsor the next edition of Two Scoops of Django, here are some options:

+- Purchase our Django tutorial, the [Django Crash Course](https://www.roygreenfeld.com/collections/two-scoops-press/products/django-crash-course)
+- Donate monthly on the [Roy Greenfeld Patreon](https://www.patreon.com/roygreenfeld)
+- Email us at [hi@roygreenfeld.com](mailto:hi@roygreenfeld.com?subject=Sponsoring Two Scoops of Django) for other options